mertsayar8/detectron2/README.md

 PRImA dataset can be reached from https://www.primaresearch.org/datasets/Layout_Analysis.

 Conversion from PRImA PAGEXML to COCOJSON format can be done with running convert_prima_to_coco.py script.
 Input of the script should be --prima_datapath "path_to_your_folder".
 Your PRImA folder should have XML and Images folders as subfolders.
-AFter running the script, final destination should be like:
+After running the script, final destination should be like:
   ```bash
         data/
         └── prima/